newlandpe/oauth2-xauthconnect/README.md

 ## License

-This project is licensed under the CSSM Unlimited License v2.0 (CSSM-ULv2).
+This library is licensed under the CSSM Unlimited License v2.0 (CSSM-ULv2).
 See the [LICENSE](LICENSE) file for details.